IndyAWS/2020.indycloudconf.com/README.md

 ## Why Lektor?

 Lektor is a static site generator written in Python.
-The reason for choosing it (and if you need somebody to blame...it was Seb) was that it provides a much easier way to:
+The reason for choosing it was that it provides a much easier way to:

 1. Customize the website templates without having to build a full themes.
 2. Create simple and flexible data representations for different parts of the site.